 As you plan for retirement, consider using one of the best options for building tax-advantaged savings – a Health Savings Account (HSA).
-An HSA is a medical savings account available to anyone enrolled in a high-deductible health plan (HDHP).
-Account funds grow tax-free until withdrawn, and as long as the money is spent on qualified expenses, withdrawals are also tax free.
+An HSA is a medical savings account available to anyone enrolled in an HSA compatible high-deductible health plan (HDHP).
+For 2020 and 2021, the IRS defines a high deductible health plan as a plan with a deductible of at least $1,400 for an individual or $2,800 for a family.
+Funds contributions to an HSA grow tax-free until withdrawn, and as long as the money is spent on qualified expenses, withdrawals are also tax free.
 Since most people will face substantial medical expenses in their later years, an HSA is a great option for supplementing IRAs, 401ks and other tax-advantaged retirement accounts.
 Below are some frequently asked questions regarding this strategy.

 How much can I contribute to my HSA?